-We do support a loving and pluralistic society and your welcome in my house for dinner anytime, we can reach out to each other in love.
-If we want to maintain a pluralistic society then we have to oppose the political agenda of this group.
+We do support a loving and pluralistic society and your welcome in my house for dinner anytime, we can reach out to

 George Hoyt, Milford resident thanked Selectman Daniels for rounding up the bigots at the town hall today.
 Chairman Federico stopped George and told him that he was being disrespectful to the Board, and those in the audience and Selectman Daniels.
 He asked George to leave and closed public comments.